Zozo62442/running-club/README.md

 Tests for Mobile on Lighthouse Chrome:
 ![Lighthouse-Mobile-Chrome-Index](docs/lighthouse-mobile-chrome-index.png "Lighthouse-Mobile-Chrome-Index")

-Both the low performance scores were due to the large carusel images at the top.
+Both the low performance scores were due to the large carousel images at the top.

 [Back to top](#contents)

 ## Browser Testing

-The Footloose Running Club website was tested for bugs and malfunctions using a range of browsers.
-Firefox, Google Chrome, and Safari were picked for extensive testing.
-I used an iPad and an iPhone to test Firefox.
+The Footloose Running Club website was tested for malfunctions and bugs using a range of browsers, for which Firefox, Google Chrome, and Safari were picked.
+I used a MacBook, iPad and an iPhone to test Firefox.
+An iPad and iPhone to test Safari, and a Macbook to test it on Google Chrome.
 There were no serious issues detected with the website's final version on the top three browsers.
-The test results were validated.

 [Back to top](#contents)